Academy Mini : Spring 2024 with John McCullough & Fran Lock

 The Course Fee is £600.
 We are pleased to offer two fully-funded bursary places for low-income writers.

 This course is selective and strictly limited to twenty places.
-Apply via cover note and poem sample through our Submittable, here:
+Applications are now closed.

 I wouldn’t hesitate to recommend the Out-Spoken Mini course, in fact it should be made compulsory!
 The tutors evidently put such care and time into tailoring the bespoke modules and I was blown away by the generosity and verve with which they approached each session.